SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

     aws-region: us-east-1
 ```

-This setup makes GitHub Actions a viable CI/CD engine for serverless, container, and infrastructure automation on AWS.
+This setup makes GitHub Actions a viable CICD engine for serverless, container, and infrastructure automation on AWS.

 ---